Love Live! discography

 Love Live! is a Japanese multimedia project created by Hajime Yatate and Sakurako Kimino.
-Each of the individual titles within the franchise revolve around teenage girls who become "school idols".
-The first series of the franchise, titled Love Live!
-School Idol Project, was created in 2010 which consists of 9-members group called μ's (read as Muse).
-The second group, Aqours (read as Aqua), was created in 2015.
-A spin-off group, which consists of 12 girls who are rivals to each other, Nijigasaki High School Idol Club, was created in 2018 as part of the franchise's game series Love Live!
+Each of the individual titles within the franchise revolves around teenage girls who become "school idols".
+The first series in the franchise, titled Love Live!
+School Idol Project, was created in 2010 and introduced a nine-member group named μ's.
+Aqours, a second nine-member group, was introduced in 2015.
+In 2017, a 12-member group of solo idols named Nijigasaki High School Idol Club was introduced as part of the then-upcoming game, Love Live!
 School Idol Festival All Stars.
-The fourth group, Liella!, was created in 2020 and consists of 5 first year high school girls, soon expanding to 9 members during the anime's second season.
+The fourth group, Liella!, was introduced in 2020 and has 11 members.
+In 2023, Hasunosora Girls' High School Idol Club, an eight-member group with yearly member lineup changes, was introduced for the mobile game Link!
+Like!
+Love Live!.
+They are primarily split into four subunits.
+The sixth group, Ikizurai Club!, was introduced in 2025 and has ten members.

 The franchise's music is produced by Bandai Namco Arts under the label, Lantis.
 Aki Hata serves as the main lyricist for μ's and Aqours.

 Some titles containing English words which are officially stylized in unusual title case are rendered below in normal title case.

 Overview

 Love Live!
 School Idol Project

-The 9-member school idol group, named μ's, have 47 singles.
-They were normally active from their first single from August 2010, until the "final" single in March 2016.
-However, in commemoration of the franchise's ninth anniversary, their latest single "A Song for You!
+The first Love Live! group, μ's, has 50 singles.
+They were originally active from August 2010 until March 2016.
+In commemoration of the project's ninth anniversary, they later released the single "A Song for You!
 You?
-You!!" was released in March 2020 with a music video.
+You!!" in March 2020.
 Seven of μ's' singles include an anime music video.

-Aside from individual and duet singles, the nine idols of μ's are divided into three mini units with their own singles themselves: Printemps (Honoka, Kotori, and Hanayo), BiBi (Eli, Maki, and Nico), and Lily White (stylized in all lowercase) (Umi, Rin, and Nozomi).
+Aside from individual and duet singles, the nine idols of μ's are divided into three subunits: Printemps (Honoka, Kotori, and Hanayo), BiBi (Eli, Maki, and Nico), and Lily White (stylized in all lowercase) (Umi, Rin, and Nozomi).